am-kantox/md/README.md

 `Md` parses the incoming stream **once** and keeps the state, producing an AST of the input document.
 It has an ability to recover from errors collecting them.

-It currently does not support markdown tables (and I frankly doubt it ever will,) lists with embedded quotes, and other contrived syntax.
+It currently does not support (and I frankly doubt it ever will) lists with embedded quotes, and other contrived syntax.
 If one needs to perfectly parse the common markdown, `Md` is probably not the correct choice.